 Do overnight camp fees qualify for a tax deduction?

-Unfortunately, it appears that Rockbrook does not qualify as a child care provider for a rather simple reason.
-We are an overnight, sleepaway camp, and thereby does not qualify for this deduction.
+Unfortunately, it appears that overnight camps do not qualify as a child care provider.
+Rockbrook is an overnight, sleepaway camp, and thereby does not qualify for this deduction.
 The IRS is clear on this; while “the cost of day camp may count as an expense towards the child and dependent care credit, expenses for overnight camps do not.”

 The logic here is that this deduction is meant for child care expenses accrued because both parents are working (or looking for work), and hence a day camp is legitimately providing childcare during working hours.
 Yes, overnight camps provide that too, but overnight camp fees also cover childcare when the parents are not working, i.e. at night.
 Perhaps a portion of overnight camp expenses should qualify as “work-related,” after all Rockbrook is taking care of your children while you work in the summer, but that is not how the current tax code reads.

 Again, we are not tax experts, so please do not take this as advice.
 Your tax professional may have a different point of view, and certainly there may be exceptions and other restrictions to consider.

 To read more, here are a couple of resources to consider.
 Both do a nice job of discussing the restrictions, and both mention overnight camp expenses not qualifying.